Darshan (Kannada actor)

 Hemanth Kumar (born 16 February 1977), better known by his stage name Darshan Thoogudeepa or simply Darshan, is an Indian actor, film producer and distributor who works predominantly in Kannada cinema.

-In a career spanning over two decades, Darshan has worked in over 50 films.
+In a career spanning nearly three decades, Darshan has worked in over 50 films.
 He is one of the highest paid actors and leading contemporary actors of Kannada films.
-Darshan has a significant fan following, Referred by his fans as Challenging Star and D Boss.
+Darshan has a significant fan following and is referred to by his fans as Challenging Star and D Boss.

 Darshan established the production house Thoogudeepa Productions in 2006.
 Its first production was Jothe Jotheyali, with Darshan in a special appearance.
 His performances in Anatharu (2007) and Krantiveera Sangolli Rayanna (2012) won him praise from critics; his performance in the latter as the 19th-century warrior Sangolli Rayanna won him the Karnataka State Film Award for Best Actor.

 He began his acting career in soap operas and small films in the mid-1990s.
 His first big-screen lead role was in the 2002 film Majestic.
 Darshan starred in commercially successful films such as Kariya (2003), Kalasipalya (2004), Gaja (2008), Navagraha (2008), Saarathi (2011), Krantiveera Sangolli Rayanna (2012), Bulbul (2013), Yajamana (2019), Roberrt (2021) and Kaatera (2023).